-When you enable hibernate feature, Windows creates a new file named hiberfil.sys in the root of your system drive (drive where Windows is installed) to save the system state.
+When you enable the hibernate feature, Windows creates a new file named hiberfil.sys in the root of your system drive (the drive where Windows is installed) to save the system state.

-Now, if you have a hiberfil.sys with a huge size, you might want to reduce its size to free-up some disk space.
+Now, if you have a hiberfil.sys file with a huge size, you might want to reduce its size to free-up some disk space.
 The default size of hiberfil.sys varies depending on the amount of RAM installed on your PC.
-For instance, it’s taking 2.97 GB of disk space on my PC with 4 GB of RAM.

 One can reduce the hiberfil.sys file size by executing a simple command in the elevated Command Prompt.
 But we recommend you keep at least 70% of the original size of the hiberfil.sys.

 Important: Windows 10 lets you reduce the hiberfile.sys file size up to 40% of the installed RAM size.
 However, on Windows 7, you cannot reduce the hibernation file size to less than 50% of the RAM.
 Besides, on Windows 10, if you try to set the hiberfile.sys file size to 30% or less, Windows 10 will automatically set the RAM size to 40%.

 How to reduce the size of hiberfil.sys file in Windows 10/7/8